-FloodTags helps its customers analyse online media and user generated content for water management and food security.
+FloodTags is a social enterprise that analyses online media and user generated content for water management and food security.
 Data sources include online news articles, blogs, forums, Twitter, Facebook public pages, and user generated content such as SMS and user shared data from Apps.
 We analyse these sources by using a mix of artificial intelligence, natural language processing and combinations with external data sources, including satellite imagery.
-Applications comprise an array of real-time and historic (trend) analysis for emergency flood response, water scarcity management, water conflict resolution, integrated water management, food security and other water- and development related applications.
-Among our Clients: Worldbank, United Nations and the Red Cross.
-Read more about our work.
+Applications comprise real-time and historic (trend) analysis for emergency flood response, water scarcity management, water conflict resolution, integrated water management, food security and other water- and development related applications.